ioBroker/ioBroker.docs/docs/en/config/multihost.md

 assuming that 192.168.1.10 is the local IP of the ioBroker master.

-This adjustment is only necessary on the master.
+This adjustment is only necessary for the master.

 Alternatively,